City Hall, First Floor

 PUBLIC COUNTER: The public counter is closed; no in-person application submissions or inquiries are permitted at this time.

 GENERAL INQUIRIES: For general inquiries, please contact the Planning Division by email at email@example.com or by phone at 650-903-6306.
 Staff will respond Monday through Friday 8 a.m. to 5 p.m.

-SUBMITTING APPLICATIONS: To submit an application to the Planning Division, please complete a Planning Submission Inquiry Form and a Planner will contact the person listed with submission instructions during business hours (Note: No documents can be uploaded with the Inquiry Form).
+SUBMITTING APPLICATIONS: To submit an application (new or resubmitting existing) to the Planning Division, please complete a Planning Submission Inquiry Form and a Planner will contact the person listed with submission instructions during business hours (Note: No documents can be uploaded with the Inquiry Form).
 The submission process is multi-step, may take more than one business day to complete, and is processed in the order submissions are received.
 An application is not considered received by the City until confirmation of fee payment (for a new application) has been provided and/or upon City Staff providing a confirmation email of acceptance following receipt of electronic materials.

 CONSTRUCTION INSPECTIONS (PLANNING): Required Planning inspections for projects under construction can be scheduled starting May 4, 2020.
 Please contact your assigned Project Planner directly or, if unknown, send an email identifying the project address, building permit no., and type of inspection to firstname.lastname@example.org.
 For inspections, all City staff are abiding by social distancing and other best practices directed by the City of Mountain View, the County SIP Order, and State SIP Order.
 City staff reserves the right to leave a construction site inspection that is unsafe or is not abiding by the SIP Orders or City protocol.